serujin/HackingTools/README.md

 You can tell me whatever you want (contact info on my profile) and I will take a look to add it.

 ## This is for the community!! ✌
-There's a little guide to help people to deploy the project.
+There's a short guide to help people to deploy the project.